ARM-software/arm-trusted-firmware/docs/index.rst

 -  Ongoing security hardening, optimization and quality improvements.

-For a full list of detailed issues in the current code, please see the `Change Log`_ and the `issue tracker`_.
+For a full list of detailed issues in the current code, please see the :ref:`Change Log & Release Notes` and the `issue tracker`_.

 Getting started
 ---------------

-See the `User Guide`_ for instructions on how to download, install, build and use TF-A with the Arm `FVP`_\ s.
+See the :ref:`User Guide` for instructions on how to download, install, build and use TF-A with the Arm `FVP`_\ s.

-See the `Firmware Design`_ for information on how TF-A works.
+See the :ref:`Firmware Design` for information on how TF-A works.

-See the `Porting Guide`_ as well for information about how to use this software on another Armv7-A or Armv8-A platform.
+See the :ref:`Porting Guide` as well for information about how to use this software on another Armv7-A or Armv8-A platform.

-See the `Contributing Guidelines`_ for information on how to contribute to this project and the `Acknowledgments`_ file for a list of contributors to the project.
+See the :ref:`Contributor's Guide` for information on how to contribute to this project and the :ref:`Contributor Acknowledgements` file for a list of contributors to the project.

-Contact us
+Contact Us
 ~~~~~~~~~~

 We welcome any feedback on TF-A. If you think you have found a security
 vulnerability, please report this using the process defined in the TF-A
-`Security Center`_.
-For all other feedback, you can use either the
+:ref:`Security Handling` document.

-`issue tracker`_ or our `mailing list`_.
+For all other feedback, please use the `issue tracker`_ or our `mailing list`_.

 Arm licensees may contact Arm directly via their partner managers.